 - Use a scale-softening product containing salicylic acid or urea to remove cracked, flaky skin.

-- Apply an over-the-counter itch-relieving product containing ingredients such as calamine, hydrocortisone, camphor, benzocaine, or menthol.
-Check with your doctor first, though, because some anti-itch products can worsen skin irritation.
+- Apply an over-the-counter (OTC) itch-relieving product containing ingredients such as calamine, camphor, benzocaine, or menthol.
+However, check with your doctor first because some anti-itch products can worsen skin irritation.

 - If itching keeps you up at night, use an antihistamine such as diphenhydramine (Benadryl) to help you sleep.

 - Take cool, short showers, and don’t bathe as often.
-Frequent hot showers can irritate skin even more.
-Moisturizing after your shower will also soothe your skin, and reduce your overall desire to itch.
+Frequent hot showers can irritate the skin even more.
+Moisturizing after your shower will also soothe your skin and reduce your need to itch.

 - Practice relaxation techniques such as yoga and meditation.
 These methods can relieve the stress that causes psoriasis flares, which might ease the itch.